danpla/dpscreenocr/doc/manual.md

 dpScreenOCR is a free and open-source program to recognize text on the screen.
-Powered by [Tesseract][], it supports more than 100 languages and can split independent text blocks, e.g. columns.
+Powered by [Tesseract][], it supports more than 100 languages and can split independent text blocks, such as columns.

 [Tesseract]: https://en.wikipedia.org/wiki/Tesseract_(software)